Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: The Michelson--Morley Experiments

 The question concerned the propagation of light.
-According to electrodynamics, light is a wave propagating at the speed $c$.
-Like all waves, it was assumed to require a material medium.
-For electromagnetic waves, physicists postulated the existence of a substance filling all space, the so-called ether.
-As the Earth moves in its orbit around the Sun at about 30~km/s, it should be moving through this medium, and that motion should produce measurable effects.
+According to electrodynamics, light is an electromagnetic wave propagating at the speed $c$.
+In the nineteenth-century interpretation, waves were generally assumed to require a medium; for electromagnetic waves, physicists therefore postulated the existence of the ether, filling all space.
+As the Earth moves in its orbit around the Sun at about 30~km/s, it should have been moving through this medium, and that motion was expected to produce measurable effects.

-The classical mechanical calculations were straightforward: the speed of light measured on Earth should depend on the orientation of the light beam relative to the Earth’s motion.
-Combining mechanics and electrodynamics, one predicted a shift of several tenths of a fringe in an interferometer—a signal well above the detection threshold.
+The classical calculation was straightforward in spirit.
+If the laboratory moved through a stationary ether, the time taken by light to travel along an interferometer arm parallel to the Earth's motion should differ from the time taken along a perpendicular arm.
+When the apparatus was rotated, this difference should change, producing a displacement of the interference fringes.
+For the 1887 experiment, the expected shift was of the order of several tenths of a fringe, large enough to be detectable with the apparatus.

-Albert A. Michelson, a physicist of Polish origin who became an American citizen, undertook a first experimental test of the ether hypothesis in 1881.
-Michelson would later receive the Nobel Prize in 1907, becoming the first American laureate.
-In collaboration with Edward W. Morley, an American chemist and physicist, he improved the apparatus and carried out the decisive 1887 experiment.
-The interferometer they designed was based on a simple principle: splitting a light beam in two, sending the parts along perpendicular arms, and then recombining them to look for possible interference shifts.
-If the Earth were moving through the ether, the light travel times along the two arms would vary with orientation, and a periodic shift in the interference fringes should appear as the apparatus was rotated.
+Albert A. Michelson, a physicist of Polish origin who became an American citizen, undertook a first experimental test of the ether-drift hypothesis in 1881.
+Michelson would later receive the Nobel Prize in 1907, becoming the first American laureate in physics.
+In collaboration with Edward W. Morley, an American chemist and physicist, he improved the apparatus and carried out the celebrated 1887 experiment.
+The interferometer was based on a simple principle: splitting a light beam in two, sending the parts along perpendicular arms, and then recombining them to look for possible interference shifts.
+If the Earth were moving through the ether, the light travel times along the two arms should vary with orientation, and a periodic shift in the interference fringes should appear as the apparatus was rotated.

-But the result was unambiguous: no measurable shift was observed.
-The fringes were not perfectly stable—there was experimental noise—but the systematic effect predicted by theory was absent.
-Between 1881 and 1887, Michelson and Morley carried out multiple series of measurements and published nearly a dozen papers documenting their work.
-The conclusion was always the same: no trace of the expected fringe displacement.
+The observed result was strongly negative.
+The fringes were not perfectly stable, and the measurements contained experimental noise, but the systematic effect predicted by the ether-drift calculation was absent.
+The observed displacements were far smaller than the expected fringe shift and could not be interpreted as the direct optical signature of the Earth's orbital motion through a stationary ether.
+Michelson and Morley therefore produced not a simple measurement of the ether wind, but a serious and persistent anomaly for the mechanical interpretation of Maxwellian optics.